Fred F. French Building

 The Fred F. French Building is a skyscraper at 551 Fifth Avenue on the northeast corner with 45th Street in Midtown Manhattan, New York City.
 Designed by H. Douglas Ives along with John Sloan and T. Markoe Robertson of the firm Sloan & Robertson, it was erected in 1927.
 The building is named for Fred F. French, owner of the Fred F. French Companies, for whom the structure was commissioned.

 The 38-story building is designed in the Art Deco style, with Middle Eastern influences, and contains numerous setbacks as mandated by the 1916 Zoning Resolution.
 The facade is mostly designed with brick walls and limestone trim.
 The base of the facade is ornamented with two bronze entrances and multiple mythological figures, while the top contains a "tower" with Mesopotamian style bas-reliefs and faience tiles.
 Other multicolored details such as ornamental friezes ornament the facade.
 The Middle Eastern design motifs are also used in the lobby, which contains a polychrome vaulted ceiling.

 The Fred F. French Building has approximately 430,000 ft2 for rent and is owned by The Feil Organization.
 It was the tallest building on Fifth Avenue as well as one of the most desired addresses on the avenue upon its completion.
-By the 1990s, it underwent a complete restoration, subsequently earning the Building Owners and Managers Association 1994/1995 Historic Building of the Year Award.
+By the 1990s, it underwent a complete restoration, subsequently earning the Building Owners and Managers Association's 1994/1995 Historic Building of the Year Award.
 The Fred F. French Building and its interior became New York City designated landmarks in 1986, and the building was added to the National Register of Historic Places in 2004.

 Site

 The Fred F. French Building is at the northeast corner of Fifth Avenue and 45th Street in Midtown Manhattan, New York City.
 Its plot is largely rectangular but has a small cutout on the northwestern portion.
-The building adjoins a 20-story building at 553 Fifth Avenue, which is "L"-shaped and occupies the cutout, as well as a nine-story building at 9 East 45th Street.
+The building adjoins a 20-story building at 553 Fifth Avenue, which is L-shaped and occupies the cutout, as well as a nine-story building at 9 East 45th Street.
 The building is assigned its own ZIP Code, 10176; it was one of 41 buildings in Manhattan that had their own ZIP Codes as of 2019.